ChrisNakayama/ChopShop.Solution/README.md

  - Service 4 + cost (Hot towel shave)
  Include methods for determining the price of an order.
  - - Sale on one item, or 10% off any two services selected.

+ Assessment for 2.8.2022

+ Constructor that builds Appointments = (name, time, service)